AxonFramework/AxonFramework/axon-5/api-changes.md

   recommended resolution path in the JavaDoc.
 It is strongly recommended to (1) upgrade to the latest Axon Framework 4 version, (2) adjust any deprecations from Axon Framework you are using as recommended, and then (3) to make the change towards Axon Framework 5.
-* The entire API of the `UnitOfWork` has been rewritten to (1) construct an " async-native" flow to support both an imperative and reactive style of programming, (2) eliminate the use of `ThreadLocal`, and (3) protect users from internals APIs.
+* The entire API of the `UnitOfWork` has been rewritten to (1) construct an 'async-native' flow to support both an imperative and reactive style of programming, (2) eliminate the use of `ThreadLocal`, and (3) protect users from internals APIs.
 This does mean that any direct interaction with the `UnitOfWork` has become a breaking change.
 Please check the [Unit of Work](#unit-of-work) section for more details if you are facing this predicament.